-Lychee is a delightfully sweet, tropical fruit—to me it tastes a bit like melon crossed with a much sweeter, more acidic flavor.
+Lychee is a delightfully sweet tropical fruit—to me, it tastes a bit like melon crossed with a much sweeter, more acidic flavor.
 I've had two big cans of lychees stashed away in the cupboard for what must be a few years now, so when I was trying to figure out what kind of pie to make for a coworker's birthday, the idea of incorporating this fruit sprang to mind.

 One of my favorite pies that I've made recently calls for pineapple jam—an odd-sounding thing from a French 1980s and '90s TV show entitled La cuisine des Mousquetaires (The Food of the Musketeers) that I'd stumbled upon on Youtube.
 For my coworker's birthday, I decided to combine pineapple jam with banana and lychee.

-The result was deliciously tropical, sweet but not overpowering, nicely citrus but balanced.
+The result was deliciously tropical, sweet but not overpowering, and nicely citrus but balanced.
 With a rich buttery crust, flaky and sweet, and a topping of cinnamon-flavor graham crackers, you can't go wrong!
 While it is somewhat laborious and difficult to make, since it requires well over a day of various processes and multiple steps, I think it is well worth it.